 • Click-and-collect sales increased 105% in 2020 (during the COVID pandemic).

-American consumers are most likely to buy online during the holiday shopping season, when e-commerce as a percentage of retail sales peaks; by some estimates, online revenue represented 24.5% of 2024 holiday retail sales.
+American consumers are most likely to buy online during the holiday shopping season, when e-commerce as a percentage of retail sales peaks; by some estimates, online revenue will represent 25.1% of 2025 holiday retail sales.

 • U.S. online retail sales increase 23-26% during the holiday shopping season as indicated by average monthly sales*.